 The NCSS responds to the imperative of integrating environmental stewardship with measures that maintain the long-term vitality of diverse suburban communities.
 Suburbs have emerged as a focal point for discussions of social and environmental sustainability.
 Past and present patterns of suburban development often have jeopardized ecological systems, human health, and future economic growth.
 This objective thus encompasses a broad range of projects, from redesigning suburban transportation systems, to reimagining suburban homeownership, to remediating and supporting suburbs that have borne the heaviest environmental burdens.
 The Center is involved with several research projects on sustainability related to water pollution, stormwater management, renewable energy, sustainable transportation, community asset mapping, greenhouse gas management, suburban food production, and international sustainable development.
 In addition, the Center supports the Hofstra Student Garden, which trains students on suburban agriculture.

 Click below for a summary of existing and completed sustainability projects and programs:

 - BA, BS, and MA in Sustainability

 Sustainable Agriculture and Projects

 Since 2012, the NCSS has been supporting Hofstra’s sustainability program’s student community garden.
-In May 2019, installed two raised beds, one of which is wheel-chair accessible (click here for more).
-Over the last five years, Hofstra University has hosted three food conferences and has established an active Slow Food chapter in 2018.
-Hofstra also has a popular Food Studies Minor program.
-Recently, Hofstra has partnered with Elija Farm to conduct a feasibility study to establish a Farm to School program utilizing Hofstra’s greenhouses.
+In May 2019, they installed two raised beds, one of which is wheelchair accessible (click here for more).
+Over the last five years, Hofstra University has hosted three food conferences and established an active Slow Food chapter in 2018.
+Hofstra also has a popular food studies minor program.
+Recently, Hofstra partnered with Elija Farm to conduct a feasibility study to establish a Farm-to-School program using Hofstra’s greenhouses.
 Annetta Centrella-Vitale is the coordinator of all things related to our agricultural programs.

 LINAP Collaborative Project